The-Boyo/requirement-analysis/README.md

 # Requirement Analysis in Software Development

+## What is Requirement Analysis
+Requirement Analysis is a critical phase in the software development lifecycle (SDLC) where the project team gathers, analyzes, and defines the requirements of the software product to be developed.
+This process ensures that all stakeholders have a clear and mutual understanding of what the system should do and how it should perform.

 ## Why is Requirement Analysis Important
 - Clarity and Understanding- It helps in understanding what the stakeholders expect from the software, reducing ambiguity.
 - Scope Definition- Clearly defines the scope of the project, which helps in preventing scope creep.